 So that’s what he did.
 He lifted the cards up and let them spill on top of his daughter’s head.

 The room filled with a confetti of kindness.

 The cards came from the students in Amy Thomas’ kindergarten class, and all the other classes and grades at Coleman.
 Some had drawings of unicorns or rainbows.
 Some had knock-knock jokes, or “I’m writing to you because you were Brody’s friend…”

 It wasn’t so much about Cami being sick, but about, How can we make Cami smile?

 Her parents wondered: “Would she mention Brody?
 Would she ask why there wasn’t a card from him?”

 They hadn’t told her yet that he had died.

 But she didn’t ask, just soaked it in.
 Touched every card, traced the drawings.
 Looked at every single one.
-Carried the cards around in her backpack for weeks and brought some on her next checkup to St. Jude, where her scans continued to bear out the good news:
+Carried the cards around in her backpack for weeks and brought some on her next checkup to St. Jude, where her scans indicated her cancer didn’t seem to be growing.